Chart Color Schemes

 Coombs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Coombs has a high cultural diversity, with 43.8% of its population born overseas and 48.1% speaking a language other than English at home.
-Christianity is the main religion in Coombs, comprising 33.7% of its population.
-Hinduism is overrepresented, making up 12.2% compared to the Australian Capital Territory's 12.7%.
+Christianity is the main religion in Coombs, comprising 33.7% of people.
+Hinduism is notably overrepresented, making up 12.2% of the population compared to the regional average of 12.7%.

 Frequently Asked Questions - Diversity